skypjack/entt/docs/md/entity.md

 ## Observe changes

-Because of how the registry works internally, it stores a bunch of signal handlers for each pool in order to notify some of its data structures on the construction and destruction of components or when an instance of a component is explicitly replaced by the user.<br/>
+By default, each storage comes with a mixin that adds signal support to it.<br/>
-These signal handlers are also exposed and made available to users.
-These are the basic bricks to build fancy things like dependencies and reactive systems.
+This allows for fancy things like dependencies and reactive systems.

-To get a sink to be used to connect and disconnect listeners so as to be notified on the creation of a component, use the `on_construct` member function:
+The `on_construct` member function returns a _sink_ (which is an object for connecting and disconnecting listeners) for those interested in notifications when a new instance of a given component type is created:

 ```cpp
 // connects a free function